Table of Contents

-- Aesthetics – As mentioned above, after a nipple-sparing mastectomy, the breast’s general appearance remains intact while in traditional mastectomy, nothing remains of the breast’s original appearance—only a scar that usually runs across the area where the breast used to be.
-The area operated on becomes flat, giving the patient’s chest area an uneven look and feel if no reconstruction is performed
+- Aesthetics – As mentioned above, after a nipple-sparing mastectomy, the breast’s general appearance remains intact, while in traditional mastectomy, nothing remains of the breast’s original appearance—only a scar that usually runs across the area where the breast used to be.
+The area operated on becomes flat, giving the patient’s chest area an uneven look and feel if no reconstruction is performed.

+Nipple-sparing mastectomy is usually recommended for patients with early-stage breast cancer or for those who are at high risk of developing breast cancer due to genetic factors.
+Patients with larger tumors or those with cancer that has spread to the nipple or areola may not be candidates for this procedure.
 Other factors that may affect the patient’s eligibility for the nipple-sparing procedure include other health conditions such as diabetes if the patient is a smoker, and if the patient has a history of prolonged or delayed healing.

 The main benefit of this approach is that it preserves the nipple and areola, which can lead to a more natural-looking breast after surgery.
 It also may reduce the psychological impact of losing the nipple and areola, which can be important for some patients.
 Learn more in this blog post.

 What is the recovery time after nipple-sparing mastectomy?

 Recovery time after nipple-sparing mastectomy varies depending on the individual patient and the extent of the surgery.
 Patients will experience some discomfort and swelling after the procedure, but this can usually be managed with pain medication.
 Most patients can return to normal activities within 4 to 6 weeks after surgery.

 You should discuss the procedure thoroughly with your cancer surgeon to learn more about its pros and cons.
 You may be an ideal candidate, or other forms of treatment may be more beneficial for you.